abe-frickelbude/arch-linux-install-guide/Manjaro-architect-install.md

 * Use `pacman -S networkmanager` to install the Gnome network manager
 * Use `systemctl enable NetworkManager` to activate the NetworkManager systemd service

+## mkinitcpio.conf changes

+* Move the `keyboard` hook _before_ of the `encrypt` hook as described here <https://wiki.archlinux.org/index.php/Dm-crypt/Swap_encryption>
+  to ensure support for a USB keyboard!
+* Don't forget to regenerate initramfs after any configuration changes!

 ## Additional packages

 * `pacman -S terminus-font` for extra console fonts (required by the `consolefont` hook in `initramfs`)